romenrg/romenrg.github.com/source/_posts/2015-09-28-why-asking-developers-for-time-estimates-in-software-projects-is-a-terrible-idea-and-how-to-bypass-it-with-scrum.markdown

 The topic of delay and over-budget in the software industry has been widely discussed, including reports such as [this one](https://hbr.org/2011/09/why-your-it-project-may-be-riskier-than-you-think/ar) by Harvard Business Review, later commented in this [InfoQ post](http://www.infoq.com/news/2011/10/risky-it-projects).
 A conclusion of this report is: <em>“If you want to avoid the slow death caused by IT projects you must be prepared not only to spend 400% more than planned on the project, but to reap only 25% of the expected benefits.
 If you keep this in mind you can possibly prevent a company from being killed by an IT project”</em>.

 Moreover, since 1994 [Standish Group](http://standishgroup.com/) has been releasing their [CHAOS Reports](http://blog.standishgroup.com/post/50) every year.
 These reports are a relevant snapshot of the state of the software development industry.
 [The last CHAOS Report (2015)](http://www.infoq.com/articles/standish-chaos-2015), shows that <em>even nowadays, only 29% of Software Projects are successful (defined as on-time, on-budget and with a satisfactory result)</em>.
-This report highlights one of the key variables affecting success rates: the approach used to manage projects (Agile vs Waterfall). <em>Agile Methodologies showed a 39% ratio of successful projects, while Waterfall only 11%</em>.
+This report highlights one of the key variables affecting success rates: the approach used to manage projects (Agile vs Waterfall). <em>Agile approaches showed a 39% ratio of successful projects, while Waterfall only 11%</em>.
 This seems to be closely related to the way in which we deal with estimates and changes in each case.

 ###1.1.
 Let’s assume we never know how long it’s going to take